Catherine de' Medici: Reign of Charles IX

-Charles IX was nine years old at the time of his coronation, during which he cried.
+Charles IX was ten years old at the time of his royal consecration, during which he cried.
 At first Catherine kept him very close to her, and even slept in his chamber.
 She presided over his council, decided policy, and controlled state business and patronage.
 However, she was never in a position to control the country as a whole, which was on the brink of civil war.
 In many parts of France the rule of nobles held sway rather than that of the crown.
-The challenges Catherine faced were complex and in some ways difficult for her to comprehend as a foreigner.
+The challenges Catherine faced were complex and, in some ways, difficult for her to comprehend as a foreigner.

 She summoned church leaders from both sides to attempt to solve their doctrinal differences.
 Despite her optimism, the resulting Colloquy of Poissy ended in failure on 13 October 1561, dissolving itself without her permission.
 Catherine failed because she saw the religious divide only in political terms.
 In the words of historian R. J. Knecht, "she underestimated the strength of religious conviction, imagining that all would be well if only she could get the party leaders to agree".
 In January 1562, Catherine issued the tolerant Edict of Saint-Germain in a further attempt to build bridges with the Protestants.
-On 1 March 1562, however, in an incident known as the Massacre of Vassy, the Duke of Guise and his men attacked worshipping Huguenots in a barn at Vassy (Wassy), killing 74 and wounding 104.
+On 1 March 1562, however, in an incident known as the Massacre of Vassy, the Duke of Guise and his men attacked worshipping Huguenots in a barn at Vassy, killing 74 and wounding 104.
 Guise, who called the massacre "a regrettable accident", was cheered as a hero in the streets of Paris while the Huguenots called for revenge.
 The massacre lit the fuse that sparked the French Wars of Religion.
 For the next thirty years, France found itself in a state of either civil war or armed truce.